nnirror/wax/README.md

 Generates a customizable wavetable using [Facet](https://github.com/nnirror/facet), a live coding language based in JavaScript.
 - `phase` values between 0 and 1 select a corresponding relative position in the wavetable.
 - Every time the `enter` key is pressed, the pattern will reevaluate.
 Hold the `command` key while pressing `enter` in order to avoid creating a newline.
+- The `size` outlet returns a signal corresponding to the number of samples in the pattern.
 - **NOTE:** FacetPatterns must be initialized with `_`.
 So the all `pattern` devices should have code looking like the following examples, which are all valid:
 	- `_.noise(16)`
 	- `_.ramp(100,30,32).key('c','minor').mtof()`
 	- `_.from([20,40,40,80,80,80,80,160,160,160,160,160,160,160,160]).shuffle().palindrome()`

 ## play
 Plays an audio file at `rate` every time `trigger` goes above 0.5.
-The `sync` outlet signal is the current playback position normalized between 0 and 1.
+- The `sync` outlet signal is the current playback position normalized between 0 and 1.
 A signal above 0.5 for the `loop` signal will loop file playback.
+- The `start pos` and `end pos` text inputs control the relative start and end point of audio file playback and expect values between 0 and 1.

 ## phasor
 Generates a phasor between 0 and 1, oscillating at `frequency (hz)`.

-## pow
-Computes `signal in` to the `operand` power.

 ## random
 Returns a random number between 0 and `maximum`, every time `trigger` goes above 0.5.